mjmlab/protocols/files/media.md

 Cover with parafilm and invert multiple times to mix.
 Adjust final volume to 1L.

-Check salinity with refractometer, desired salinity is between 33-35ppt.
+Check salinity with refractometer, desired salinity is between 23-25ppt.
 Adjust if needed by adding more IO or DI.

 Dispense 100 ml aliquots into milk dilution bottles and autoclave.

+Note: The purpose of the 70% solution is to provide a growth-unsupportive medium for dilution plating.
+Solution is inappropriate for animal work.